Kids are grown

 Hi, I’m Zaneta

-I help moms of adult children and empty-nesters reconnect with themselves, rediscover their purpose, and create vibrant, fulfilling lives beyond full-time motherhood.
+I help moms of adult children and empty-nesters reconnect with themselves, rediscover their purpose, allow themselves to retire (!) from a full-time motherhood and employ themselves to a new life.
 Whether you’re returning to work, redefining your identity, exploring your style, intimacy, wellbeing, or making bold new life choices—you don’t have to figure it all out alone.

 I also help women in mothering adult children—setting healthy boundaries, building mutual respect, and staying relevant.